 Food and Drug Administration, HHS.

-Submit written or electronic comments on the collection of information by June 12, 2006.
+Submit written comments on the collection of information by May 8, 2000.

 FOR FURTHER INFORMATION CONTACT:

 Peggy Schlosburg, Office of Information Resources Management (HFA-250), Food and Drug Administration, 5600 Fishers Lane, Rockville, MD 20857, 301-827-1223.End Further Info End Preamble Start Supplemental Information